-Once applicants are rejected from their top choice MBA program, they wonder if they have attained pariah status.
-Some applicants worry that since they were rejected once, they'll be rejected again next time, while others assume that the mere fact they are trying again will give their application a boost—after all, doesn’t reapplication demonstrate their seriousness and commitment?
+Once applicants are rejected from their top choice MBA program, they wonder if they have attained pariah status – if they were rejected once, they assume they'll be rejected again next time.
+Other applicants put a more positive spin on their rejection and reapplication, and assume that the mere fact they are trying again will give their application a boost – after all, doesn’t reapplication demonstrate their seriousness and commitment?

 The truth lies somewhere between these two extremes and really depends much less on your status as a reapplicant and much more on the schools you are applying to, the amount of growth and improvement you can show, and how you compare to the competition this time around.
 In other words there are few brownie points, if any, for a reapplicant, and at the same time, the overwhelming majority of schools will not hold a previous ding against you.